Mahidevran

 Mahidevran Hatun (ماه دوران; c.
-1499/1500 – 3 February 1581) also known as Gülbahar Hatun, (کل بھار, meaning "spring rose"), was a concubine of Sultan Suleiman the Magnificent and the mother of Şehzade Mustafa of the Ottoman Empire.
+1499 – 1581), also known as Gülbahar, (کل بھار, meaning "spring rose"), was a concubine of Sultan Suleiman the Magnificent of the Ottoman Empire and the mother of Şehzade Mustafa.

 Title and status

 Mahidevran was the mother of Şehzade Mustafa, the eldest surviving son of the reigning Sultan.
 She held a prominent position in the harem of her son in Manisa.
 While Hürrem Sultan became Suleiman's favorite and legal wife, Mahidevran retained the status of the mother of Suleiman's eldest son, and was referred to as Suleiman's "first wife" by some diplomats, despite the fact that they were never married.
 Until Hürrem was given the title of "Sultan" and later "Haseki Sultan", a new title created for her, all consorts had the simple courtesy title of "Hatun", meaning "lady, woman".
-Therefore Mahidevran never had the title of Sultana in the hierarchy of the harem and she was called simply "Mahidevran Hatun", although she commanded respect as the mother of the eldest son.
+Therefore, Mahidevran never had the title of Sultana in the hierarchy of the harem and she was called simply "Mahidevran Hatun", although she commanded respect as the mother of the Sultan's eldest surviving son.
 Nonetheless, in historical fiction she is often mistakenly given the title Sultan.
-Furthermore, she is sometimes erroneously titled as Baş Kadın, however this title didn't exist in sixteenth century.
+Furthermore, she is sometimes erroneously titled as Baş Kadın, however this title did not exist in the 16th century.

 Life with Suleiman

-Of Circassian, Albanian or Montenegrin origin, Mahidevran was listed among the seventeen women of the harem of Suleiman while he was governor of Manisa.
+Her origins are unknown but Circassian, Albanian, Montenegrin, or Crimean origins are attributed to her.
+Mahidevran was listed among the seventeen women of the harem of Suleiman while he was governor of Manisa.
 On the basis of stipend, three women ranked above her at 5 aspers a day, while two others shared her stipend level of 4 aspers.
-In the harem, there were also two concubines, Akile Hatun and Belkis Hatun, who served as Mahidevran's handmaidens.
-These two women, buried in one of the mausoleums of the Muradiye complex, Bursa, near to the same Mahidevran, are sometimes considered Mahidevran's elder sisters, but it is more likely that they were simply girls sold into the harem with her and entered into her service when Mahidevran became a favorite.
-Mahidevran gave birth to her only child, Şehzade Mustafa in 1516 or 1517, and her status within the harem rose.
+Mahidevran gave birth to her first and only confirmed child Şehzade Mustafa in 1515, thus her status within the harem rose.
 After the death of Sultan Selim I in 1520, Suleiman ascended the throne.
 After his accession, she came to reside in the Old Palace in Constantinople.